-Long-term disability insurance protects your income when you’re unable to work.
+Long-term disability insurance protects an eSports player's income if they are injured or ill and unable to work.
 You might not think this would be particularly applicable to someone who sits behind a keyboard or a controller for a living, but the career of a professional video game player might warrant long-term disability insurance.

 My wrist injury is something that I simply cannot ignore.
 It limits my ability to play as much as I need to and my ability to improve.
 I cannot keep up with the amount of Solo Queue games my teammates play and it’s not fair to them.
 At best, my wrist injury would have only allowed me to play for another split and that wasn’t even certain.